 Go eco-glamping at the foot of the Pyrenees in Ariège, France

 Nothing brings you closer to nature than camping under the stars – or rather, glamping.
 If you want to break the mold and experience something totally different from your traditional hotel stay, then there are plenty of eco-glamping destinations to explore around Europe.
 These are designed to allow you to relax in nature while creating minimal impact on your surroundings.
 Many of these campsites follow innovative sustainable measures that go way beyond simply recycling.
 One such place is Camping La Serre which carries the international environmental Clef Verte label for sustainable tourism.
 Located at the foot of the Pyrenees in Ariège, France, the three-star eco-campsite boasts a whopping 66 places to stay.

 Go hiking in the Bystřicko Region, Czech Republic

 If you love to hike, then navigating the unspoiled landscapes of the Bystřicko region in the Czech-Moravian Highlands will feel like paradise.
-This is considered to be one of the best sustainable destinations for hiking in Europe.
+In fact, many adventurous travelers consider this to be one of the best sustainable destinations for hiking in Europe.
 The region is certified as a European Destination of Excellence (EDEN) by the European Commission.
 This is owing to its commitment to protecting the local environment.
 Located within the Svratka River Nature Park, Bystřicko boasts a Bison Country hiking trail and two of Moravia’s oldest castles; Zubštejn and Pernštejn.
 The latter dates back to the 13th century and is said to be haunted by the White Lady.
 As the legend goes, a local monk cursed her for her wanton lifestyle.